Gerbil1511/Science-Shuffle-/README.md

 ## Introduction

-Science Shuffle is a card pairing game revision tool for students stuyding Science at Key Stage 3 (ages 11-14 years).
+Science Shuffle is a card pairing game revision tool for students studying Science at Key Stage 3 (ages 11-14 years).
 This project was developed as part of the High Performance Code Institute Full-Stack Software Development For The AI Augmented Developer Bootcamp and was developed in Hackathon 1: Front-end with HTML, CSS & Javascript.

 ## Authors